Tree logo of Brockwood Park School

 Clubs and Activities

 In the late afternoons and evenings and on weekends, students can participate in clubs and activities, often led and organised by the students themselves.
-These range from movement activities such as dance, yoga or parkour, to drama and music rehearsals, and they change every year.
 Furthermore, the school regularly organises day trips to events, museums or exhibitions.

 Brockwood Park School students in the assembly hall